Noncommutative topology

 In mathematics, noncommutative topology is a term used for the relationship between topological and C*-algebraic concepts.
 The term has its origins in the Gelfand–Naimark theorem, which implies the duality of the category of locally compact Hausdorff spaces and the category of commutative C*-algebras.
 Noncommutative topology is related to analytic noncommutative geometry.

 Examples

 The premise behind noncommutative topology is that a noncommutative C*-algebra can be treated like the algebra of complex-valued continuous functions on a 'noncommutative space' which does not exist classically.
-Several topological properties can be formulated as properties for the C*-algebras without making reference to commutativity or the underlying space, and so have an immediate generalization.
+Several topological properties can be formulated as properties of the C*-algebras without making reference to commutativity or the underlying space, and so have an immediate generalization.